INN/term-debt-consolidator/docs/readme.md

 ## Regenerating Term Debt Consolidator Suggestions

 Over time as more tags are added to posts, you may want to return to the Term Debt Consolidator for additional cleanup.
-Just remember if you dismiss a suggestion the plugin will remember, and it won't suggest consolidating those terms again.
+Just remember that if you dismiss a suggestion the plugin will remember the dismissal, and it won't suggest consolidating those terms again.